blueokanna/ESP32-ChatGLM/README.md

 ### Step 2
 Download the Project and Download libraries.
-(Build in just use it, otherwise download it) These are library for this project:
+(Build in just use it, otherwise download it) These are libraries for this project:
 ```
 #include <Arduino.h>            //build in
 #include <CustomJWT.h>          //find from library